-If the water temperature is above $82^{\circ}$ F, will you be prepared to deal with heat-related medical issues:
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues:

 The race will not be held if water temperature is 85 degrees or above.
 When water temperatures are above 80 degrees, escort kayakers are instructed on signs of hyperthermia.
 Race officials and safety crews are monitoring swimmers for such signs as well and can remove swimmers when necessary, according to the decision of the Safety Director.
-Cold beverages are available at the race finish, as well as the cooling station and, when necessary, EMT crews.
+Cold beverages are available at the race finish, as well as the cooling station.